amankr1279/btp/README.md

 image2spike.py is python code that reads images from MNIST handwritten digits dataset and converts it into spike signals.
 Theses spike signals are then fed into a Piece-wise Linear(PWL) voltage source in LtSpice.

+## Requirements

+* Python 3.6.9
+* NumPy
+* Matplotlib
+* OpenCV
+* Pandas
+* LtSpice

+Please do install above tools and libraries for running the code.

 ## How to use

 * Step 1: